Open Education Season 2026: A Capstone Update

 Critical Pedagogy: Education as Liberation

-Paulo Freire's Pedagogy of the Oppressed (1970/2000) argues that education can either domesticate or liberate, and that authentic education involves people as co-creators of knowledge rather than passive recipients.
-This insight fundamentally shapes how I approach Open Education: not as a top-down mandate to "use free textbooks," but as an invitation to examine whose knowledge is valued, who benefits from current systems, and how we might create more just alternatives.
+Paulo Freire argues that education can either domesticate or liberate, and that authentic education positions people as co-creators of knowledge rather than passive recipients (Freire, 2000).
+This insight shapes how I approach Open Education: not as a top-down mandate to “use free textbooks,” but as an invitation to examine whose knowledge is valued, who benefits from current systems, and how we might design more just alternatives.

 Communities of Practice: Learning as Belonging

-Etienne Wenger's Communities of Practice (1998) framework argues that learning is fundamentally social and happens through participation in shared practices.
-Communities of practice have three characteristics: mutual engagement, joint enterprise, and shared repertoire.
-You can't mandate these—they emerge through genuine collaboration.
+Etienne Wenger’s communities of practice framework argues that learning is fundamentally social and develops through participation in shared practices over time (Wenger, 1998).
+He describes communities of practice as characterized by mutual engagement, joint enterprise, and shared repertoire.
+These are not outcomes you can mandate; they emerge when people have repeated opportunities to participate, contribute, and build meaning together.

 Care Ethics: Making Care Visible and Collective

-Joan Tronto's Caring Democracy (2013) defines care as "everything we do to maintain, continue, and repair our world so that we can live in it as well as possible."
-She argues that care involves attentiveness (noticing need), responsibility (taking it on), competence (doing it well), and responsiveness (attending to the response).
-Nel Noddings' Caring (1984) emphasizes the relational nature of care and the importance of the cared-for's perspective in defining what counts as caring.
+Joan Tronto defines care as the work we do to “maintain, continue, and repair our world so that we can live in it as well as possible,” and she emphasizes care as a democratic responsibility, not a private virtue (Tronto, 2013).
+She describes care as involving attentiveness (noticing need), responsibility (taking it on), competence (doing it well), and responsiveness (listening to how care is received).
+Nel Noddings similarly emphasizes care as relational and grounded in the perspective of the cared-for when defining what counts as caring (Noddings, 1984).

-These frameworks challenge me to ask: What does it mean to care for the Open Education community at my institution?
-It means noticing who's missing and why.
-It means creating structures that honor people's capacity.
+These frameworks challenge me to ask: what does it mean to care for the Open Education community at our institution?
+It means noticing who is missing and why.
+It means creating structures that respect people’s capacity and constraints.
 It means building in feedback loops and being willing to change course.
-It means acknowledging that textbook costs aren't just an inconvenience—they're a justice issue that demands collective response.
+It also means treating textbook costs as a justice issue that requires collective response, not as an optional affordability perk.

 Methodology: Practitioner Autoethnography